Simulation Suite

 → Server injects target-specific latency, contention, failure

 The same test suite runs at both depths.
 Depth 1 proves logical correctness.
-Depth 2 proves the orchestration survives production I/O.
+Depth two proves the orchestration survives production I/O.

 Scenario Runner